 Design of measurement rigs

-In this work, two versions of measurement rigs were constructed for the investigation of sensorial properties of the soft IEAP laminates.
+In this work, two versions of measurement rigs, referred to as Test rig A and B in this thesis, were constructed for the investigation of sensorial properties of the soft IEAP laminates.
 They were both characterized by the ability for achievement of homogenous and continuous bending profiles.

-Both of the rigs assume the homogeneity of the laminate under test in at least its lateral (length) direction, i.e. the bending stiffness must be constant in all parts of the laminate.
+Both of the rigs assume the homogeneity of the laminate under test in its lateral (length) direction, i.e. the bending stiffness must be constant in all parts of the laminate.
 Bending stiffness of a laminate is dependent on the total laminate thickness, the ratio between the thicknesses of different layers, and the elastic moduli of the different layers separately – therefore, these parameters are also expected to be constant.
-With this assumption, it is possible to achieve uniform bending curvatures simply by holding the opposing end points of the laminate in an appropriate position and pointing to an appropriate direction, as depicted in Figure 8A.
+With this assumption, it is possible to achieve uniform bending curvatures simply by holding the opposing end points of the laminate in an appropriate position and pointing to an appropriate direction, as depicted in Figure 9A.

 Test rig A